 These Shredded Buffalo Chicken Wraps are the ultimate no-fuss lunch!
-They’re also a perfect opportunity to use up some leftovers you’ve got knocking about in the fridge.
-Made with a homemade buffalo sauce, these wraps couldn’t be any more delicious if they tried!
+They’re also a perfect opportunity to use up some leftovers you’ve got knocking about in the fridge and couldn’t be any more delicious if they tried.

-I love a lettuce, cabbage, carrot combo.
+I love a lettuce, cabbage and carrot combo.
 I think it really works, especially in the context of buffalo chicken.
 It offers the perfect amount of colour, crunch and flavour whilst still allowing the chicken to champion the wrap.

 I find things such as tomatoes and cucumber a little distracting.
-Plus they’re annoying when you’re trying to perfectly fold the wrap.
-Plus plus they’ve got pretty high water contents, which alongside the buffalo chicken and blue cheese sauce could turns things a little sloppy!
+Plus they’ve got pretty high water contents, which alongside the buffalo chicken and blue cheese sauce could turn things a little sloppy!

 But either way, stick with a flour tortilla and keep the salad:chicken ratio under control and you’ll be fine.

-How to make Shredded Buffalo Chicken Wraps (Full Recipe & Video)
+How to make Buffalo Chicken Wraps (Full Recipe & Video)